 It is believed to have originated in South China and Taiwan and is the most popular species of Rhapis used in tropical landscaping.
 The name rhapis means ‘needle’ in Greek while excelsa is Latin for ‘tall’, referring to the needle-like segments of the leaves and the plant’s tall stature (1).

 Like any other palm, Lady Palm is famous for their delicate foliage.
-The leaves are fan-shaped, glossy, and deep green in color.
+The leaves are fan-shaped, glossy, and dark green in color.
 Each leaf can grow up to 20 inches long, divided into five ribbed oblong segments with toothed edges.

 The leaves are borne in long, thin petioles growing from a bamboo-like cane which is why it is sometimes called ‘bamboo palm’.
 The plant itself can grow up to 6 to 15 feet in height (1,2).